USU 1320: History and Civilization

 The Greeks provide a good example of the behavior typical of these conquerors.
 No fewer than three major waves of Indo-Europeans swept over Greece in the second millennium BCE, the last of which was the ferocious Dorian invasion that pushed aside at least two previous groups of Indo-European invaders and precipitated so much chaos that a centuries-long dark age ensued (1100-800 BCE).
 It's little wonder, then, that the native Pelasgians, an indigenous people in Greece, are now a historical mystery.
 When brutal invaders set about obliterating each other, native cultures have virtually no chance of survival, either in their own age or the historical record.

-One of the major regions the Indo-Europeans settled was northern Europe, where a branch of the Proto-Indo-European language evolved, a linguistic variant which is now called Common Germanic.
-Once established there, the speakers of this tongue drifted apart into various groups, as they continued to expand their domain, and this separation underlies the divisions still visible in the political and cultural landscape of northern Europe and in the different languages spoken there: Celtic (Welsh, Scots Gaelic, etc.), Germanic (German, English, Dutch, Yiddish, etc.), and the various Scandinavian tongues (Swedish, Danish, Norwegian, etc.).
-Each of these derives from a distinct group of Germanic speakers.
-With the data presently available, it's not possible to be precise about when these languages started separating, but it seems safe to say that by the first century BCE (after 100 BCE), there's good evidence Common Germanic had begun to break up.
+One of the major regions the Indo-Europeans settled was northern Europe, where there evolved an offshoot of the Proto-Indo-European language, a linguistic variant now called Common Germanic.
+Once established there, the speakers of this tongue drifted apart into various groups, as they continued to expand their domain, and this separation underlies the divisions still visible in the political and cultural landscape of northern Europe and in the different languages spoken there: the Celtic group including Welsh, Scots Gaelic, etc.; the Germanic group including German, English, Dutch, Yiddish, etc.; and the various Scandinavian tongues (Swedish, Danish, Norwegian, etc.).
+Each of these derives from a distinct sub-population of Germanic speakers.
+With the data presently available, it's not possible to be precise about when these languages started separating, but it seems safe to say that by the first century BCE (i.e. after 100 BCE), there's good evidence Common Germanic had begun to break up.

-In politics and military affairs, speakers of West German were in general more successful than their Eastern counterparts, and the languages which arose out of their culture (English, German, Dutch, etc.) all share an interesting feature.
-To grasp it, however, one must first understand the fundamental nature of language and how sounds are produced in the mouth.
-Nevertheless, examining the evolution of Germanic languages sheds light on an important chapter in the history of the West German people, and an even more fascinating moment in linguistic history.
+In politics and military affairs, speakers of West German were in general more successful than their Eastern counterparts, and the languages which arose out of West German culture (English, German, Dutch, etc.) all share an interesting feature.
+To grasp it, however, it is first necessary to understand some fundamental aspects of language, in particular, how sounds are produced in the mouth.
+In doing so, we gain insight into an important chapter in the history of the West German people, and an even more fascinating transition in the linguistic history of Europe.

 After William Jones suggested that Latin, Greek and Sanskrit shared a common origin, the pace of linguistic study began to accelerate rapidly in the West.
-In part, this was due to a sudden abundance of eager young scholars who were interested in exploring the world around them and making a name for themselves in academia.
-The most famous among these was Jacob Grimm (1785-1863), one of the famous Brothers Grimm.
-As a student of language, Jacob Grimm went about the German countryside seeking rare words unchanged over time which might elucidate the history of the German language.
+In part, this was due to the appearance of eager young scholars who were interested in exploring the world around them and making a name for themselves in academia.
+The most famous of these was Jacob Grimm (1785-1863), one of the famous Brothers Grimm.
+As a student of language, Jacob Grimm studied early German literature, seeking rare words unchanged over time, archaic vocabulary which might elucidate the history of the German language.

-In an effort to entice people into speaking freely, Grimm started asking them to tell him stories, which he recorded faithfully to win their confidence, even though his primary interest was not, at least initially, in the stories themselves but any exotic vocabulary they happened to use in telling them.
 What he ended up with, however, was a fascinating body of folklore which he and his brother Wilhelm published as Grimms' Fairy Tales.
-The often macabre and sinister nature of these tales involving enslavement, poverty, starvation, abduction and even cannibalism reflects the dark view of those living where there's little protection from the vagaries of man or nature.
+The often macabre and sinister nature of these tales involving enslavement, poverty, starvation, abduction and even cannibalism reflects the dark view of those living where there's little protection from the vagaries of man and nature.
 It's one of the few glimpses history affords of non-urban life in Western Civilization, and it's not a pretty picture.

-But Grimm also got what he wanted word-wise.
-After some study he noticed a pattern in the evolution of Germanic languages which revealed a change that he deduced had to have taken place long ago, as they were developing out of Proto-Indo-European.
+Grimm also got what he wanted word-wise.
+After some study he noticed a pattern in the evolution of Common Germanic as it was developing out of Proto-Indo-European, a change that he deduced had to have taken place long ago.
 This change came to be called the Great Consonant Shift.
 Grimm demonstrated that, even if a Germanic word and one from a different branch of Indo-European didn't look alike on the surface, in many cases they could be shown to be cognate with each other if one assumed that certain consonants had followed a predictable course of change.
 This linguistic rule was later dubbed Grimm's Law.

-Once that occurred, it put pressure on the original aspirates to sound different from the new ones in order to maintain enough distinction among words that sense wasn't lost.
+Once that change took place, it put pressure on the original aspirates to sound different from the new ones in order to maintain enough distinction among words that sense wasn't lost.
 That is, if your tongs suddenly are thongs and your pans become fans, there's considerable fothential for conpusion.
 Consequently, what had originally been aspirates in Common Germanic (ph, th, kh) moved to their voiced equivalents (b, d, g).
-And soon thereafter, the original voiced consonants (b, d, g) did likewise and changed into their unvoiced counterparts (p, t, k), thus taking Common Germanic in a full circle, from unvoiced consonants to their aspirated equivalents to voiced and back to unvoiced:
+And soon thereafter, the original voiced consonants (b, d, g) did likewise and changed into their unvoiced counterparts (p, t, k), thus taking Common Germanic consonants in a full circle: from unvoiced to aspirate to voiced.

 III.
 The Indo-Europeans: History and Culture